deepbluev7/matrix-doc/content/client-server-api/_index.md

 succeeds without auth.
 Homeservers may allow requests that don't require auth by offering a stage with only the `m.login.dummy` auth type, but they must still give a 401 response to requests with no auth data.

+Homeservers must give a 401 response even if other required parameters are missing.
+Clients can use this to discover the supported stages before prompting the user for any of the required parameters.
 {{% /boxes/note %}}

 #### Example